-Alicia Keys Performs "Holy War" On 'The Voice' But That Wasn't Her Original Plan
+Alicia Keys Wows With "Holy War" On 'The Voice'

 All hail Queen Alicia!
 Alicia Keys performed her new song "Holy War" on The Voice Tuesday night and was amazing as usual.
 But The Voice coach revealed that this was not the performance she was planning to give.
 Keys was set to perform her latest single "Blended Family" during the Top 12 Results show but, due to the "current political climate," she changed her mind at the last minute—and her choice couldn't have been better.
 After the events of last week, "Holy War" was the perfect song to sing and the proof is in the lyrics.